aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessibility-tagged-pdf/extract-tagged-content-from-tagged-pdfs/_index.md

 In this article you will learn how to to extract tagged content PDF document using C#.

+The next code snippets also work with a new graphical [Aspose.Drawing](/pdf/net/drawing/) interface.

 ## Getting Tagged PDF Content

 In order to get content of PDF Document with Tagged Text, Aspose.PDF offers [TaggedContent](https://reference.aspose.com/pdf/net/aspose.pdf/document/properties/taggedcontent) property of [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document) class.